Day 1 of Treatment

 - You have NOT used heroin or short-acting painkillers for 24 hours

-Also, when you are in a semi-withdrawn state, the medicine will help ease your withdrawal symptoms.
-But, if you are not in withdrawal, the medicine will “override” the opioids already in your system causing severe withdrawal symptoms.
+When you are in a semi-withdrawn state, the medicine will help ease your withdrawal symptoms.
+But, if you are not in withdrawal, the medicine may “override” the opioids already in your system causing severe withdrawal symptoms – this is known as precipitated withdrawal.
+If you are not in a semi-withdrawn state, we will still be happy to see you and make a treatment plan to move forward.

 - Step 1 – Registration